ameliacode/awesome-motion-basics/README.md

 Some papers might intrigue you :)

-### Siggraph, Eurographics etc.
+### 📌 Conferenes
-Mostly, unlike other computer science field, graphics engineers or researchers publish their paper in these conferences: .
+Mostly, unlike other computer science field, graphics engineers or researchers publish their paper in these conferences: SIGGRAPH, EUROGRAPHICS.
 Compared to other conferences, its registration fees are slightly expensive 🙄.

+- ACM Siggraph
+- Eurographics
+- Pacific Graphics
+- Korean Computer Graphics Society (KCGS)

 ### 😎 Cool Graphics developer/researchers out there: